Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Scenarios.md

 Scenarios have three responsibilities:
 1. Controlling the execution flow of your simulation
-2. Defining a list of randomizers
+2. Defining a list of Randomizers
 3. Defining constants that can be configured externally from a built Unity player

 By default, the perception package includes one ready-made scenario, the `FixedLengthScenario` class.
 This scenario runs each iteration for a fixed number of frames and is compatible with the Run in Unity Simulation window for cloud simulation execution.